FRIDAY, NOVEMBER 22

 Location: Chelsea Hotel, Churchill Ballroom

-Laura Mayer, Clinical Associate Professor, Graduate School of Psychology, University of Denver
+Laura Meyer, Clinical Associate Professor, Graduate School of Professional Psychology, University of Denver

-Lavita Nadkarn, School of Professional Psychology, University of Denver
+Lavita Nadkarni, Graduate School of Professional Psychology, University of Denver

 The need for a psychometrically valid risk assessment tool is evident given the Colorado mandate for evaluation prior to sentencing (Colorado Cruelty to Animals Statutes, 18-9-201).
 A recent review of the literature revealed that there are no extant valid and reliable risk assessment instruments (Tedeschi, 2017).
 The Animal Abuse Risk Assessment Tool (AARAT), created by Professor Philip Tedeschi at the University of Denver’s (DU) Graduate School of Social Work, was designed to assess static and dynamic variables of risk to predict the likelihood of and prevent future animal maltreatment.
 The tool allows clinicians to design interventions that reduce overall risk level and are rehabilitative rather than purely punitive.
 The original version of the AARAT has been used to evaluate approximately 20 animal maltreatment offenders at the DU’s Professional Psychology Clinic and Denver Forensic Institute for Research, Service, and Training (FIRST) clinic.
 In the second phase of tool development, Denver FIRST researchers reworded items for clarity, added new items, revised the coding, and re-categorized some items under different subscales.
 The revised version of the AARAT consists of 64 items categorized into seven subscales.